Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 * elevation
 * speed
 * heart rate
-* temparature
+* temperature

 depend on the used device.
 There can be even a dependence between different data fields.
 Thus, speed can be calculated from locations and timestamps and can be recorded directly.

-QMS is in a position to visualize track data in form of graphs in the track edit window and in form of various colours on the track in map windows.
+QMS is in a position to visualize track data in form of graphs in the track edit window and in form of various colors on the track in map windows.
 In the _Graphs_ and _Style_ tabs of the track edit window the user can select the type of data to be displayed.

 A track data field may have a star at the end of its name (_speed*_).
 This is an indication that the values for